 The app creators need to brainstorm various ideas to consider the most efficient and attractive features for a specific brand.

-Studying consumer pain points and solutions should be part of the discussion and an analysis of competitor strengths and weaknesses.
-From there, creators can begin to formulate ideas for an intuitive UI/UX design and layout.
+Studying consumer pain points and solutions should be part of the discussion and analyzing competitor strengths and weaknesses.
+From there, creators can formulate ideas for an intuitive UI/UX design and layout.

 3. Collaborative Design